 We expect that our NOX reducing-system is operational.
 So we could say, this network and its testing ship is a good place to install our prototype” (supplier, interview 11)

-Ultimately, the idea agreed-upon was to offer the retrofitting service of older vessels with state-of-the-art environmental technology.
+Ultimately, the agreed-upon idea was to offer the retro-fitting service of older vessels with state-of-the-art environmental technology.
 The end-user partner, a ferry company partly owned by the municipality of Frederikshavn, pushed the idea to focus on renewing older vessels with more efficient technology:

 “We considered if installing the cleaner technologies on board a new ferry will not make any sense, we are a small company, part of the municipality, and we could not invest that much in a new vessel.
 We proposed renewing our older vessel” (Shipping firm, interview 7)

 Thus, the network provided a platform for interaction between the suppliers and the end-users to discuss the changes in the external environment.
 In particular, the end-user played a crucial role and had the power to influence the network’s objects.
 Moreover, the idea of offering a retrofit service draws on the suppliers’ technologies.
-Combining the technologies and over them as a service creates additional value for the end-user.
-In this stage, the objectives of the network and the role of the actors have been clarified.
+Combining the technologies and offering them as a service creates additional value for the end-user.
+In this stage, the objectives of the network and the roles of the actors have been clarified.

-Once the partners agreed to focus on retrofitting old vessels, the partners had to negotiate and agree on the services offered in the “green retrofitting package”.
-The partners agreed on incremental improvements in the ship overall performance rather than on radical change: “insulation improvements, efficient pumps, exhaust gas equipment, efficient heating, improve ventilation, reducing the energy consumption from the propulsion system” (External expert, meeting minutes, 12/08/2010).
+Once the partners agreed to focus on retro-fitting old vessels, the partners had to negotiate and agree on the services offered in the “green retro-fitting package”.
+The partners agreed on incremental improvements in the ship’s overall performance rather than on radical change: “insulation improvements, efficient pumps, exhaust gas equipment, efficient heating, improved ventilation, reducing the energy consumption from the propulsion system” (External expert, meeting minutes, 12/08/2010).
 The partners considered commercializing “green retrofit” as a service that provides end-users with cost reductions:

 “We should not bind ourselves into a green ship concept, we should prepare a broad catalogue as possible… the problem with the maritime sector is that customers will not purchase a service if it is not required by the regulations.
 We must first invest, test the solutions and then convince the customers that this is a service worth the investment even if it is not required by the regulations” (Danish Maritime participant, meeting minutes, 12/08/2010)

-Thus, the actors discussed the three different drivers: regulatory changes, technological advances and market demand and try to balance the effect of those drivers in the set objects of the network.
+Thus, the actors discussed the three different drivers: regulatory changes, technological advances, and market demand and tried to balance the effect of those drivers in the set objects of the network.

 Stage 3: Developing the eco-innovation’s value proposition and commercializing the environmental technologies

 Once the network decided on its objectives, the next step was to develop the eco-innovation’s value propositions and to organize this value proposition into concrete product/ service offerings.
-In particular, the network participant had to agree upon the environmental and economic value of the eco-innovation.
+In particular, the network participants had to agree upon the environmental and economic value of the eco-innovation.

-The Business Council took the leading role in this process and collected and summarized a catalogue of environmental technologies which individual firms prepared.
+The Business Council took the leading role in this process and collected and summarized a catalogue of environmental technologies that individual firms prepared.
 In the follow-up meetings, the partners discussed the catalogue and scoped the value-proposition in two specific areas of energy efficiency improvements: 1) energy efficiency on board through lighting, ventilation/heating and 2) energy efficiency by improving the propulsion system.
 Partners proposed projects and prepared a business case to use during the commercialization phase.
-In Table 2, we summarize these projects in terms of type(s) of partners involved, the project’s contribution to test the “fit” of certain technology and the partner within the value-network/ final package and the (main) achievement of the project.
+In Table 2, we summarize these projects in terms of type(s) of partners involved, the project’s contribution to test the “fit” of certain technology, the partner within the value-network/ final package, and the (main) achievement of the project.